filipsajtlava/dspracticum2025-tismaci/README.md

 # dspracticum2025-tismaci
-Repository for the group "Tismaci" for the course M7DataSP
+Repository of group "Tismaci" for the course M7DataSP.